PaulaGad/Ticket_app/README.md

+This project was bootstrapped with Create React App, using the Hooks.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

+### `npm run api`
+Runs the app server.
+The server uses port 3001 (http://localhost:3001)

-In the project directory, you can run:
+Then in the project directory in a separate terminal you can run:

 ### `npm start`